Deployment & CI for Infrastructure

 • Immutable tags: the ECR repository is configured with imageTagMutability=IMMUTABLE, so tags are never moved once pushed.

-• Concrete, reproducible mapping: each deployer image tag encodes the blog_infra commit that defined how the image was built.
+• Concrete, reproducible mapping: each deployer image tag encodes the rocket-club commit that defined how the image was built.

-• Terraform is explicit: the prod environment pins both images via locals in infra/envs/prod/main.tf.
+• Terraform is explicit: the prod environment pins both images via locals in infra/platform/infra/envs/prod/main.tf.

 There is intentionally no mutable latest tag for the deployer image.